praetorian-inc/gcloud-lockdown/README.md

 must whitelist GCPs public dns names for the given services.
 This means an attacker can create a GCP Storage Bucket and exfiltrate to their own Bucket.
 VPC Service Controls solve exactly this problem.

+For a detailed presentation by the project manager see the [2019 Google Next video](https://youtu.be/rGCU6Ajo0QE).

 ## Requirements

 The role running the scripts must have the following permissions: